The Ultimate Guide to Tipping in Canada

 What about when it comes to receiving deliveries through apps like Uber Eats, DoorDash and SkipTheDishes?
 You’ll want to recognize the effort put into bringing your order to your doorstep.
 Whether you get food or other items, tipping serves as a meaningful way to show appreciation to the delivery person.

-Generally, tipping on these delivery apps adds up to around 10 to 15 percent of the total bill.
-For smaller orders, please provide a minimum tip of $2 to $3.
+The most common tip for delivery apps is 10%.
 However, factor in external factors such as weather conditions and distance when determining your tip.
-If you live in a remote area or the weather is particularly harsh, you may want to tip more generously.
+If you live in a remote area, if the weather is particularly harsh or if your order is small, you may want to tip more generously.

 In the end, tipping in Canada is also about brightening someone’s day.
 Whether you mark a special event, the holiday season or a routine delivery, even small tips go a long way.
 Ultimately, it makes the delivery person feel valued and appreciated for their work.